 Each white, oval, film-coated tablet, debossed with "SVL" on one side, contains 800 mg of sevelamer carbonate on an anhydrous basis.
-Nonmedicinal ingredients: lactose monohydrate, silica (colloidal anhydrous), and zinc stearate; Coating: hypromellose and diacetylated monoglycerides.
+Nonmedicinal ingredients: lactose monohydrate, silica (colloidal anhydrous), zinc stearate; coating: hypromellose and diacetylated monoglycerides.

 How should I use this medication?

-The dose of sevelamer hydrochloride depends on the amount of phosphorus that is present in the blood.
-The starting dose can range from 2.4 g to 4.8 g each day.
-Total daily doses of sevelamer hydrochloride are usually divided according to meal sizes, where higher doses of sevelamer hydrochloride are given with larger meals.
+The dose of sevelamer carbonate depends on the amount of phosphorus that is present in the blood.
+The starting dose for adults can range from 2.4 g to 4.8 g each day.
+Total daily doses of sevelamer carbonate are usually divided according to meal portions where higher doses of sevelamer carbonate are given with larger meals.

-Your doctor may gradually increase the total daily dose of sevelamer hydrochloride according to the phosphorus level in your blood.
-Tablets should be taken immediately before meals or with meals.
-Swallow the tablets whole.
+Your doctor may gradually increase the total daily dose of sevelamer carbonate according to the phosphorus level in your blood.
+Sevelamer carbonate should be taken immediately before meals or with meals.
 Do not bite, chew, or break apart the tablet before swallowing.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.